BlEmoRe/blemore-common/README.md

 ## Submission Guidelines

-Deadline for paper submission is **June 30, 2025**.

 To participate in the challenge, download the test dataset from [Zenodo](https://zenodo.org/records/15668840) and email your predictions in accordance with the [submission template](./data/submission_template.json) to the challenge organizer: [Petri Laukka](mailto:petri.laukka@psyk.uu.se).
 We will evaluate them on our server and return the results to you.

-Papers should be submitted via EasyChair: [Submit via EasyChair](https://easychair.org/conferences?conf=blemoreworkshopacii2).

 Note that we have two tracks for submissions:
 - **General Track**: Submissions relevant to the topic of blended emotion recognition, not necessarily using the challenge dataset.
 - **Challenge Track**: Submissions utilizing the challenge dataset and pre-defined evaluation metrics.

-More details can be found in the [Call for Papers](https://blemore.github.io/workshop/call-for-papers/).
+More details can be found in the Call for Papers (CFP) document.

 ## Baseline Models